 Gammelgården Museum's Lucia Celebration:

-Welcome the Jul season with the celebration of Lucia - follow the candles to the GammelKyrkan for a brief Swedish prayer service.
-(Dress warmly - this church dating to 1856 is candle-lit and has no heat.)
-Services are at 6 and 8:30 a.m.
-Join us across the street at the Community Center for a full Lucia Fest Breakfast and program at 7:00 and 9:00 am.
+Welcome the Jul season with the celebration of Lucia.
+Follow the candle lit pathway to the GammelKyrkan for a brief Swedish prayer service.
+(Dress warmly—this church dates back to 1856 and has no heat.)
+Services are at 6 am and 8:30 a.m.
+Join us across the street at the Community Center for a full Lucia Fest Breakfast and Program at 7:00 and 9:00 am.
 Tickets are $12.00 for adults and $5.00 for children under 12.
-Meet Lucia and watch that the Gammelgården Tomte doesn't snatch your cookies!
+Meet Lucia and watch that the Tomte doesn’t snatch your cookies!
 The Svensgarnas Dag Girls Choir presents their lovely music program that honors Lucia and her ministry of bringing light into darkness.
-Gammelgården's large exhibit of Lucia artifacts will be on display the month of December for your enjoyment in our Passage Room of the Välkommen Hus.
+Gammelgården’s large exhibit of Lucia artifacts will be on display the month of December for your enjoyment in our Passage Room of the Välkommen Hus.
 Lucia Dagen is a family tradition for all ages.

 More information: call 651-433-5053